The Bankrate promise

 Each company is likely to have its own requirements for multi-car insurance policies.
-Some only require that all covered vehicles be located at one address, while other carriers factor in the insured’s relationship to the policyholder.
-It never hurts to ask carriers about their specific criteria for multi-car insurance policies or whether you can add the vehicle of another person in your home to your policy.
+Some only require that all covered vehicles be located at one address, while other carriers factor in the vehicle owner’s relationship to the policyholder.
+It never hurts to ask carriers about their specific criteria for multi-car insurance policies.
+If multiple people live in your household, a multi-driver car insurance policy may apply as well.

 What discount can you receive for a multi-car insurance policy?

 You may see up to a 25 percent discount on the total premium on a multi-vehicle policy.
 However, each provider’s discount percentage may vary.
 Here are a few companies that offer discounts for insuring more than one vehicle on the same policy:

 |Geico||Up to 25%|